CapaCity-Team/EVStationSimulator/docs/user.md

 ## Adding a New Vehicle

-1. Create a New Vehicle Class:
+1. Create a new vehicle class:
    - In the `vehicle.py` file, create a new vehicle class by copying an existing one and changing the name.

 2. Update `vehicle.json`:
    - Add a new key to the `vehicle.json` dictionary with the name of the new vehicle and its parameters.

-## Adding a New Map
+## Adding a New Station Deployment Function

-1. Create a New Map Class:
+1. Create a new station deployment function:
-   - In the `map.py` file, create a new map class.
+   - In the `station_deployment.py` file, create a new station deployment function.
+   - The function takes a dictionary of parameters as input and returns a list of tuples containing the station x and y coordinates.
+     Example:
+     ```python
+     def deploy_func_name(params: dict) -> list:
+         # code
+     ```

 2. Update `simulation.json`:
+   - Open `simulation.json` file.
+   - Find the "deployment" dictionary in the "station" dictionary.
-   - Change the "Type" key to the name of the new map class in the `simulation.json` file.
+   - Change the "type" to the name of the new function.
-   - Add the parameters of the new class to the "Parameters" dictionary in `simulation.json`.
+   - Change the "parameters" to the parameters of the new function.

 ## Adding a New Station Storage

-1. Create a New Station Storage Class:
+1. Create a new station storage class:
    - In the `station_storage.py` file, create a new station storage class.
+   - The class takes a dictionary of parameters as input.
+     Example:
+     ```python
+     class NewStationStorage(StationStorage):
+         def __init__(self, env: simpy.Environment, params: dict):
+             # code
+     ```
+   - Implement all the abstract methods defined in the `StationStorage` class following the instructions in the [station storage section](#station_storagepy).

 2. Update `simulation.json`:
+   - Open `simulation.json` file.
+   - Find the "storage" dictionary in the "station" dictionary.
-   - Change the "Station Storage" key to the name of the new station storage class in the `simulation.json` file.
+   - Change the "type" to the name of the new class.
-   - Add the parameters of the new class to the "Storage Parameters" dictionary in `simulation.json`.
+   - Change the "parameters" to the parameters of the class.

-## Adding a New Deployment
+## Adding a New Vehicle Deployment

-1. Create a New Deployment Function:
+1. Create a new deployment function:
    - In the `deployment.py` file, create a new deployment function.
+   - The function takes a list of stations, a list of vehicle types, and a dictionary of parameters as input and returns nothing.
+     Example:
+     ```python
+     def deploy_func_name(stations: list, vehicle_type: list, parameters: dict):
+         # code
+     ```

 2. Update `simulation.json`:
+   - Open `simulation.json` file.
+   - Find the "deployment" dictionary in the "vehicles" dictionary.
-   - Change the "Deploy Vehicles" key to the name of the new deployment function in the `simulation.json` file.
+   - Change the "type" to the name of the new function.
-   - Add the parameters of the new function to the "Deploy Parameters" dictionary in `simulation.json`.
+   - Change the "parameters" to the parameters of the new function.

 ---